dotnet/docs-aspire/docs/deployment/azure/includes/aca-bicep-cli-shared-steps.md

 ## Provision the Azure resources

-Azure Container Apps (ACA) is an ideal hosting platform for .NET Aspire apps.
-You can use Bicep or the Azure CLI to create resources in Azure to host the .NET Aspire app code along with supporting services:
+Azure Container Apps (ACA) is an ideal hosting platform for .NET Aspire projects.
+You can use Bicep or the Azure CLI to create resources in Azure to host the .NET Aspire project code along with supporting services:

 - An Azure Container Apps Environment to host your code and tertiary containers
 - A pair of Azure Container Apps, hosting your code